$10M+

 Agencies are evaluated on publicly available information and, where possible, direct interaction.
 Agencies that do not disclose commission, service scope, or contract terms receive no credit for those criteria.

-Aruna Talent manages $10M+ in annual creator revenue across a roster of 60+ creators — all launched from zero followers, zero income, and no prior content creation background.
-The $700K+ in combined monthly earnings is viewable in real time on a live dashboard during any strategy call, before any commitment is made.
-This is the most significant differentiator in the market: most agencies make revenue claims; Aruna Talent makes them verifiable.
+Most agencies make revenue claims; Aruna Talent makes them verifiable.
+The $700K+ in combined monthly earnings is viewable in real time on a live dashboard during any strategy call, before any commitment is made, the single most significant differentiator in the market.

 What Full Management Covers